 Our CEO- John Fairman

 John A. Fairman, a native of Cleveland, Mississippi, was appointed Chief Executive Officer of Delta Health Center, Inc. in 2009.
-With over 35 years of solid managerial experience in community-based primary care delivery, managed care, integrated delivery systems, teaching hospitals and consulting, Mr. Fairman has resolved to make quality healthcare accessible to patients in need.
-During his five (5) year tenure at DHC, Mr. Fairman has expanded healthcare services and created eight (8) additional sites in the impoverished Mississippi Delta.
-DHC now has facilities in Greenville, Moorhead, Indianola, and Cleveland, MS serving medically underserved counties of Bolivar, Sunflower, Washington, Issaquena & Sharkey.
-In 2013, DHC was awarded a five-million dollar grant from the U.S. Department of Health and Human Services to construct a new 26,000 square feet, state-of-the-art health care facility in Mound Bayou.
+With over 44 years of solid managerial experience in community-based primary care delivery, managed care, integrated delivery systems, teaching hospitals and consulting, Mr. Fairman is committed to making quality healthcare accessible to all patients in need.
+During his nine (9) year tenure at DHC, Mr. Fairman has expanded healthcare services and created nine (9) additional sites in the impoverished Mississippi Delta.
+DHC now has facilities in Mound Bayou, Cleveland, Greenville, Hollandale, Moorhead, Indianola, Rolling Fork, and Mayersville, MS. DHC serves medically underserved counties of Bolivar, Sunflower, Washington, Issaquena & Sharkey.
+In 2013, DHC was awarded a five-million dollar grant from the U.S. Department of Health and Human Services to construct the new Dr. H. Jack Geiger Medical Center, a 26,000 square feet, state-of-the-art health care facility in Mound Bayou.
+Dental services have been expanded to Hollandale, locested in lower Washington County, and also serving Sharkey and Issaquena counties.

 More About Mr. Fairman